 Air supply (make-up air) must be given careful consideration to assure proper performance of each dryer.
 An unrestricted source of air is necessary for each dryer.
 An airflow of 3,700 cfm (cubic feet per minute) must be supplied to each gas dryer and 4,400 cfm for each steam dryer.
-As a general rule, an unrestricted air entrance from the outdoors (atmosphere) of a minimum of four (4) square feet is required for each gas dryer and a minimum of 4.75 square feet for each gas dryer and a minimum of 4.75 square feet for each gas dryer.
+As a general rule, an unrestricted air entrance from the outdoors (atmosphere) of a minimum of four (4) square feet is required for each gas dryer and a minimum of 4.75 square feet for each steam dryer or 126 Kw electrically heated dryer.

-To compensate for the use of registers or louvers used over the openings, this make-up air area must be increased by approximately thirty-three (33) percent.
+To compensate for the use of registers or louvers used over the openings, this make-up air area must be increased by approximately thirty-three percent (33%).
 Make-up air openings should not be located in an area directly near where exhaust vents exit the building.